argumentcomputer/yatima-lang-proto/README.md

 1. Build a simple, but powerful programming language.
 Yatima's core logic is under 500 lines of code, but is incredibly expressive in its type system, runtime and syntax.
-We want to reduce the language's conceptual prerequisites and barriers to entry, without hindering the language learners future growth and power.
+We want to reduce the language's conceptual overhead, without hindering the language learner's future growth and power.

 2. Make explicit in the language the connection between computing and mathematics.
 These two seemingly separate fields are actually, in essence,